Training the Curl for Increased Performance and Injury Prevention

 - New Dumbbell Curl PR’s – Out of Nowhere!

 - Week 12 – Table Top Zottman Curls

 - Pinch Block Curl – New NAGS Event

 This entry was posted on Friday, September 14th, 2012 at 10:27 am and is filed under forearm injury prevention recovery healing, how to improve fitness and conditioning, how to improve strength, muscle building anatomy, strength training muscle building workouts, strength training to improve athletic performance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.